My Tokyo Guide

 Main content starts here.

-Access Roppongi Station by taking Tokyo Metro Hibiya Line or the Toei Oedo Line.
-Tokyo Metro Chiyoda Line stops at nearby Nogizaka Station from where central Roppongi is just a short walk.
+Access Roppongi Station by taking the Tokyo Metro Hibiya Line or the Toei Oedo Line.
+The Tokyo Metro Chiyoda Line stops at Nogizaka Station from where central Roppongi is just a short walk.

-From Narita Airport: Around two hours 20 minutes by Limousine Bus, or just over an hour by train.
+From Narita Airport: around an hour by train.

 From Shinjuku Station: Nine minutes on the Toei Oedo Line to Roppongi Station.

-From Tokyo Station: Take Tokyo Metro Marunouchi Line to Kasumigaseki, and transfer to Tokyo Metro Hibiya Line for Roppongi Station.
+From Tokyo Station: Take the Tokyo Metro Marunouchi Line to Kasumigaseki, and transfer to the Tokyo Metro Hibiya Line for Roppongi Station.
 Travel time: 26 minutes.

 Roppongi (六本木 in Japanese) is an area of central Tokyo located in Minato City.
 It’s right in the heart of things, close to many of Tokyo’s other most bustling areas.
 Meguro, Ebisu, Ginza, and Tokyo Tower aren’t far either.

 The heart of Roppongi is the famous Roppongi Crossing, a busy four-way intersection underneath an expressway for cars, which is emblazoned with two instances of the word “Roppongi” that form a sort of dynamic tunnel shape, drawing you into the excitement.